peaBerberian/wasp-hls/doc/API/Variant_Selection/lockVariant.md

 You will receive a `variantLockUpdate` [event](../Player_Events.md) once the variant is known to be actively locked by the `WaspHlsPlayer`.

+If the locked variant was actually not found on the content, a `"warning"` [event](../Player_Events.md) will be triggered with a code set to `"UnfoundLockedVariant"`.

 ## Syntax

 ```js